InkBlott/wheres-waldo/README.md

-Where's Waldo game checking character positions with Firebase.
+## Where's Waldo

+Find **Waldo, Silver trophy cup, and a Thief** in this game.

+The positions of characters and their names to check for are stored in Firebase.